The Volume Scattering Function

 We now take into account the angular distribution of the scattered power, with two assumptions.
 We ﬁrst assume that the medium is isotropic, i.e., its inﬂuence on light is the same in all directions at a given point.
 This is a reasonable assumption for natural waters in which the particles are randomly oriented by turbulence.
 We also assume that the light is unpolarized.
 If these two assumptions are true, then the scattering process is azimuthally symmetric.
 This means that the scattering depends only on the scattering angle , which is measured from the direction of the unscattered beam as shown in Fig. 1.
 Clearly 0 .

-With these two assumptions, is the fraction of incident power scattered out of the beam through an angle into a solid angle centered on , as shown in the ﬁgure.
+With these two assumptions, let be the fraction of incident power scattered out of the beam through an angle into a solid angle centered on , as and , as shown in the ﬁgure.
 The solid angle now includes all directions within the two red rings shown in the ﬁgure, corresponding to all directions between scattering angles and .
 The angular scatterance per unit distance and unit solid angle, , is then

 This form of suggests the name volume scattering function (commonly abbreviated as VSF) and the physical interpretation of scattered intensity per unit incident irradiance per unit volume of water.
 In the language of a physicist, the VSF also can be interpreted as the diﬀerential scattering cross section per unit volume.